Ultikynnys/Ultikynnys.github.io/cover_letter_config.md

 - I don't draw, but I can use photoshop to create UI elements and renders for marketing purposes

+I have shipped mobile games, but plenty of Unity and Unreal Engine Projects for the Browser and PC.

 PERSONAL DETAILS:
 - Name: Ubeid Hussein
 - Native Finnish speaker, fluent English